Home

 Compliance with the Employment Act

 The Employment Act governs many employment terminations but includes specific exemptions and does not apply uniformly to all employee categories.
-For those not covered, including managers, executives, seamen, domestic workers, and government staff, employment rights, including those related to termination, must be outlined in individual employment contracts.
+For those not covered, including managers, executives, seamen, domestic workers, and government staff must be outlined in individual employment contracts.

 Reasons for Termination